wiedehopf/tar1090/README.md

 ![Screenshot1](https://raw.githubusercontent.com/wiedehopf/tar1090/screenshots/screenshot1.png)
 ![Screenshot2](https://raw.githubusercontent.com/wiedehopf/tar1090/screenshots/screenshot2.png)

-## nginx configuration for dump1090-fa
+## nginx configuration

-If you are using another /run directory like /run/dump1090-fa, just change the path.
+If nginx is installed, the install script should give you a configuration file you can include.
+The configuration needs to go into the appropriate server { }
+section and looks something like this in case you are interested:

 ```
 location /tar1090/data/ {